FAQ

 skills/*.md) — expert reasoning methodologies that activate based on the question - Knowledge (

-knowledge/*.md) — persistent domain context the agent loads on demand userContextinamodal.json— standing instructions that apply to every turn
+knowledge/*.md) — persistent domain context the agent loads on demand basePromptinamodal.json— custom base system prompt that replaces the platform default

 All three get compiled into the system prompt before every LLM call.